You know what junk food looks like, but can you pick a superfood out of a lineup?

 On the other hand, one cup of spinach comes with 36% of your daily iron, 39% of your magnesium, and 24% of your calcium for only 41 calories.

-Not to mention that white bread has a higher glycemic load and more sugars, whereas spinach contains very few carbohydrates.
+This doesn’t even cover the fact that white bread has a higher glycemic load and more sugars, whereas spinach contains very few carbohydrates.
+This is applicable in everyday life when making the choice between a salad or a sandwich.

 Think about stress at home or at work, pollution in the air, sleepless nights, smoking, a sedentary lifestyle — all those things that we know we should eliminate from our daily lives.
 The reason we should eliminate them is because a failure to do so can lead to something called oxidative stress.
 Antioxidants prevent damage from oxidative stress.

-In order to function properly, we need to constantly take in antioxidants from food sources so we can fight the everyday stressors that our bodies must deal with.
+In order to function properly, we need to constantly take in antioxidants from food sources so we can combat the everyday stressors that our bodies must deal with.

-When you don’t get enough antioxidants from your diet, you increase your risk of nerve cell damage, joint inflammation, cancer, and accelerated aging.
+When you don’t get enough antioxidants from your diet, you increase your risk of many health challenges such as nerve cell damage, joint inflammation, cancer, and accelerated aging.

 For decades, fats have served as the scapegoat for heart disease and diabetes.

 But not all fats are created equal.
-Without enough healthy fats, your brain function suffers.
-Eventually, brain membranes become more rigid and your risk of suffering an ischaemic stroke rises.
+Without enough healthy fats, many essential physical functions start to degrade, such as your brain.
+Without enough healthy fat, eventually brain membranes become more rigid and your risk of suffering a variety of disorders such as an ischaemic stroke rises.
+Fun fact: your brain is actually the fattiest organ in your body and is made up of at least 60% fat.

 Unsaturated fats also help you fight inflammation and absorb fat-soluble vitamins.